-The ATP World Tour is returning to Toronto in 2016 and for the first time since 2008, Rogers Cup presented by National Bank will be taking place in July.
+The ATP World Tour is returning to Toronto next year and for the first time since 2008, Rogers Cup presented by National Bank will be taking place in July.
 The best men’s tennis players in the world will be hitting the Aviva Centre courts from July 23-31, two weeks ahead of the Rio de Janeiro Olympic Games.

 An early start means Rogers Cup will avoid conflicting with the Olympics in August and will provide the top players with their key warm-up before going for gold.
 Rogers Cup will be the largest hard court event in North America leading up to the Olympics.
 With Aviva Centre possessing the same surface as the Olympic venue and Toronto offering direct flights and only a one-hour time change to Brazil, Rogers Cup will be a stop on the circuit not to be missed.